I LOVE this BEAUTIFUL DIY Wooden Barn Star Quilt Art. It’s an easy woodworking project you can build for less than $20 in lumber. Yay!

 - White Chalk Paint or your White Trim Paint

-- Minwax Finishing Paste Wax in Natural or Water-Based Polycrylic
+- Minwax Finishing Paste Wax in Natural or Water-Based Polycrylic in Matte Finish

 - Miter Saw, Brad Nailer, Kreg Jig R3 and Power Drill